APCGitHub/rets-rabbit-v2-craft2/README.md

 At some point your site will need to have a search form where users enter in the search criteria.
 We've created a markup DSL for your search HTML which will allow you to create beautiful forms for your users.

-We allow the following types of searches to be performed against your MLS's fields.
+We believe that the following three search types should cover the vast majority of search form use cases.

 1. Multiple fields for a single value
 2. Single field for a single value
 3. Single field for multiple values

-We believe that the above three search types should cover the vast majority of search form use cases.
-Let's see how these search types could work in practice.
+Next, let's dive into creating a search form.
+In general our markup DSL follows a simple pattern: <input name="{fieldName}(operator)" value="">.

+The following example contains markup which will generate a form having the following capabilities:

+* Run a contains search against the fields: StateOrProvince, City, PostalCode
+* Run a range search (ge and/or le) against ListPrice
+* Run a range search (ge) against the fields: BathroomsFull and BedroomsTotal
+* Run a multi value contains search against: ExteriorFeatures
+* Run a multi value contains search against: InteriorFeatures

 ### Search Pagination